georgeweigt/pingpong/README.md

 ```

 Note that `recipient-ephemeral-pubk` is shown but there is no `initiator-ephemeral-pubk`.
-Of course, both are required to establish a shared secret.
+Of course, both are required to establish a shared secret from which session keys are derived.
 It turns out that `initiator-ephemeral-pubk` is recovered from `sig`.

 #